KiernanBrown/AstralChainAutosplitter/README.md

 ## Features <a name="features"></a>
-* Load removal for black screen loads, white screen loads, astral plane loads, and loads for transitioning between zones.
-The only known additional load times that are not being removed are the elevators up to the roof in Rayleigh Plaza, where the Digital Version saves about 4 seconds total across the run over the Physical Version.
 * Automatic timer start upon confirming character selection.
 The timer starts a bit later than this button press, but it adjusts the start time accordingly.
 * Automatic splits for case completion screens.
 * Automatic splits on black screen after ending a file.